UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 The following *DataCrate-flattened JSON-LD* represents a minimal description of a *Working DataCrate* dataset.
 The [DataCrate JSON-LD Context] MUST be included inline as below.

-Any schema.org context or other MAY be included.
+Any schema.org context or other linked data MAY be included.

-Any unused parts of the schema SHOULD be omitted.
+Any unused keys SHOULD be omitted.

 Schema.org elements SHOULD be used as defined in the standard Schema.org context.
-However, this standard does use variant names for two elements.
+However, this standard does use variant names for some elements.

 *  [File] is mapped to [schema:MediaObject] which was chosen as a compromise as it has many of the properties that are needed to describe a generic file.
    Future version of schema.org or a research data extension may define [File].

+*  [Journal] is mapped to [Periodical].

 *  [path] is mapped to [schema:contentURL].
 This property is used on some classes which do not strictly (yet) allow it.